-This years performers include the Hiromi T'ai Chi Fan Dance, the Blue Ridge Irish Music School and the Tibetan Children's Choir plus demonstrations of Colombian, Bhutanese, Bengalese, and Indian Classical dance.
-Check back for an up-to-date-schedule.
+2014's festival performers included the Hiromi T'ai Chi Fan Dance, the Blue Ridge Irish Music School and the Tibetan Children's Choir plus demonstrations of Colombian, Bhutanese, Bengalese, and Indian Classical dance.
+Check back in 2015 for an up-to-date-schedule.

 You can also purchase delicious food from local vendors like the Balkan Bakery & Bistro, The Australian Pie Guy, Got Dumplings, Monsoon Siam, Black Jack Soul Food, Taqueria Mi Ranchitos and Meryam's Bakery as well as artisan goods from groups like Anggely's Designer, Common Thread: Refugee Women's Craft Cooperative, and the African Development Project.

-Numerous Charlottesville Resource agencies will also be present at the festival to introduce the community to their valuable services.
-Those in attendance this year include: The Jefferson Madison Regional Library, Literacy Volunteers Charlottesville/Albemarle, Sexual Assault Resource Agency, Senior Center, International Rescue Committee, Hiromi T'ai Chi, WTJU (The University of Virginia Community Radio Station, Piedmont Virginia Community College, Blue Ridge Chapter United Nations USA, and Shelter for Help in Emergency.
+Numerous Charlottesville Resource agencies were present at the 2014 festival to introduce the community to their valuable services.
+Those in attendance included: The Jefferson Madison Regional Library, Literacy Volunteers Charlottesville/Albemarle, Sexual Assault Resource Agency, Senior Center, International Rescue Committee, Hiromi T'ai Chi, WTJU (The University of Virginia Community Radio Station, Piedmont Virginia Community College, Blue Ridge Chapter United Nations USA, and Shelter for Help in Emergency.
 We encourage you to stop by their tents and tables to find out more about the Charlottesville community.